 Should supplemental oxygen be withdrawn for overnight polysomnography in patients with suspected OVS?

 Many patients with COPD are given supplemental oxygen on a long-term basis due to demonstrable abnormal gas exchange or for comfort.
-However, supplemental oxygen may mask hypopneas during overnight polysomnography by blunting desaturation due to hypoventilation.
+However, supplemental oxygen may mask hypopneas during overnight polysomnography by blunting oxygen desaturation due to hypoventilation.
 For this reason, we routinely remove supplemental oxygen prior to polysomnography, unless the oxygen saturation during relaxed wakefulness is less than 88%.